 MPI Products for Biopharma

 At MPI, we offer packaging solutions aimed at meeting the challenges of storing and transporting biopharma products.
-Our oral liquid packaging products provide comprehensive solutions to virtually any liquid biopharmaceutical packaging requirement.
+Our oral liquid packaging products provide comprehensive solutions to many liquid biopharmaceutical packaging requirements.
 Alongside our products, MPI’s Drug Master File (DMF) provides speed-to-market regulatory and technical support, helping our customers through the approval process in a shorter time period.

 The biopharma industry includes many products that are in the early stages of development.
 These products do not require large-volume manufacturing or packaging.
 Our cost-effective packaging solutions for specialty pharma manufacturers and repackagers ensure fast and efficient packaging that helps support the development and validation process.